sitek94/justsayit/README.md

-# Tauri + Svelte + Typescript
+# justsayit

+Inspired by [superwhisper](https://superwhisper.com/), definitely check it out if you're looking for something stable, polished and feature rich.

 > [!WARNING]
 >
 > This code is **a mess**.
-It's a PoC where I'm constantly experimenting, changing things, and publishing everything as
-> I go to test the app in action.
+It's a PoC where I'm constantly experimenting, changing things, and publishing everything as I go to test the app in action.
 >
 > You've been warned.
 Enter at your own risk.